HTML vs CSS: What’s the Difference? Code Examples & Key Comparisons (2026)

 }

-Now the same HTML renders as a clean card with a visual hierarchy, appropriate spacing, and a styled link.
-The HTML didn’t change — only the presentation did.
-This separation is what makes large codebases maintainable: you can redesign an entire site by updating the CSS without touching the HTML.
+Now the same HTML renders as a polished card with clear visual hierarchy, comfortable spacing, and a styled link.
+The HTML didn’t change — only the presentation layer did.
+This separation is what makes large codebases maintainable: you can redesign an entire site by updating the CSS without modifying the HTML structure.

 The “Cascading” in CSS describes how the browser resolves conflicts when multiple rules target the same element.
 Three factors determine which rule wins:

-#idbeats.classbeatselement. - Source order — when specificity is equal, the rule that appears later in the stylesheet wins.
+#idselector beats a.classselector, which beats anelementselector. - Source order — when specificity is equal, the rule that appears later in the stylesheet takes precedence.

 - Inheritance — some properties (like

-Understanding the cascade is the most important skill in CSS.
-Most CSS bugs are specificity conflicts.
+Understanding the cascade is the single most important skill in CSS.
+Most CSS bugs are specificity conflicts in disguise.

-CSS has evolved significantly.
-Features that were cutting-edge two years ago are now production standards.
+CSS has evolved rapidly.
+Features that were experimental two years ago are now production standards with broad browser support.

 nav {